Science-Camp-TUI/tutorials/docs/machine-learning/bird-classification.md

     and store it in your package folder `birdnet_mini` under a new folder you name `models`.
 Also create an empty `__init__.py` file in the `models` folder.

 2. Create a file `model.py` in the `birdnet_mini` folder.
 This will contain all your model class.
-Your directory shall now look like this:
+Your directory should now look like this:

     ```
     └───birdnet-mini